tvcam/k8s-learning-path/01-understand-k8s.md

-Perfect 👌 — since you already have hands-on knowledge (Docker, some Kubernetes exposure, Hetzner setup, Ansible automation), I’ll explain **how Docker and Kubernetes work together** and how you can **manually set up and manage Kubernetes on Hetzner** — not like a beginner’s textbook, but at your level (a practical, developer-operator view).

-Let’s break this into four digestible parts:

----

 ## 🧱 1.
 The Big Picture: Docker vs Kubernetes

 You already know Docker runs containers — isolated environments for your apps.